HIPAA-focused IT & Security BAA Available

 8 locations across Central NJ

-Security expectations across multiple offices usually depend on consistent account controls, device standards, and clearer response when something suspicious affects more than one site.
+Security expectations across multiple offices usually depend on consistent MFA, patching, endpoint standards, email controls, and ransomware safeguards across every site.

 Imaging sensitivity